JulienfLeBoucher/OC_MLOps_credit_scoring/README.md

-# Adopt a MLops cycle to build and deploy a model of credit scoring
+# Use a MLops cycle to build and deploy a model of credit scoring

 Raw data can be found [here](https://www.kaggle.com/c/home-credit-default-risk/data).
 ___